jrandj/java-11/README.md

 	boolean tryLock(long, TimeUnit);
 	```

 1. The *tryLock()* method attemps to acquire a lock and immediately returns a *boolean* result.
-It does not wait if another thread already holds the lock, it returns immediately whether or not a lock is available.
+It does not wait if another thread already holds the lock, it returns immediately whether a lock is available.
 The *tryLock(long, TimeUnit)* method is similar but will wait for a period of time to acquire the lock.
 An example for *tryLock()* is shown below:
 	```java
     Lock lock = new ReentrantLock();
     new Thread(() -> printMessage(lock)).start();